jacobrosenthal/rust-training-aimldevfest-2019/src/enums.md

 img.save(options.output_path).unwrap();
 ```

-Finding a cat picture and assembling the pieces is left as a exercise for reader.
+EXERCISE: Finding a cat picture and assembling the pieces is left as a exercise for reader.

 So obviously we'd like to take resize from the command line, which means wed like a match statement to go from a command line argument String to a FilterType Enum, and we need to update our Opt struct to hold it.
 Wed like to resize based on command line input constrained to one of these types.